Artado-Project/celerbrowser/README.md

 # celerbrowser
- Celer Browser is a fast, customizable and independent browser
+ Celer Browser is a fast, private and customizable browser